• Home

 • 77% of customers indicated that they will recall your brand whenever they see advertisements on social media and the other 18% of respondents will not recall your brand whenever they see advertisements on social media.

-• 80% of respondents are indicating that they are satisfied with the quality of the product and 15% indicated that they are unsatisfied with the quality of the product.
+• 80% of respondents indicated that they were satisfied with the quality of the product and 15% indicated that they were unsatisfied with the quality of the product.

-• 64% of respondents indicated that they will recommend your brand to others and 21% indicated they will not recommend your brand to others.
+• 64% of respondents indicated that they would recommend your brand to others and 21% indicated they would not recommend your brand to others.

 • 64% of respondents indicated that they think your product price is cheaper than others and 14% indicated they think your product price is higher than others.

 • Overall view, 70% of respondents are satisfied with the product.
 Out of 39% amazing experience with the product.
 16% are unsatisfied with the product.
-The Grey area is representing neutral which means they are neither satisfied nor unsatisfied with a product, which is 13%.
+The Grey area represents neutral which means they are neither satisfied nor unsatisfied with a product, which is 13%.

 FAQs: